performancecopilot/grafana-pcp/docs/quickstart.rst

 In most cases the default URL ``http://localhost:44322`` can be used.
 All other fields can be left to their default values.

+Each data source includes one or more pre-defined dashboards.
+You can import them by navigating to the *Dashboards* tab on top of the settings and clicking the *Import* button next to the dashboard name.

 .. note::
    Make sure the *URL* text box actually contains a value (font color should be white) and you're not looking at the placeholder value (light grey text).